CouncilofLorien/counciloflorien.github.io/inquirysubmitted.md

 _PPS.
 Make sure that it is the real King's Writer.
 There are many strange men on the roads._
 {: .px-5 .fs-2 .fw-300 }

 _PPPS.
-I hope Butterbur sends this promptly.
+I hope the webmaster sends this promptly.
 A worthy man, but his memory is like a lumber-room: thing wanted always burried.
 If he forgets I shall roast him._
 {: .px-5 .fs-2 .fw-300  }

 _Fare Well!_